-Many people with end-stage kidney failure have successful kidney transplants.
+Many people with end-stage renal disease have successful kidney transplants.
 Others live for years using dialysis.
 Some people choose not to treat their kidney failure and instead make end-of-life plans.

 Making these treatment decisions when you are very ill is hard.
 And it's common to be worried and afraid.
 It may help to visit a dialysis centre or transplant centre and talk to others who have made these choices.

-When you're living with end-stage kidney failure, making healthy choices can help you feel better.
+When you're living with end-stage renal disease, making healthy choices can help you feel better.

 These steps may also help with high blood pressure, diabetes, or other problems that make kidney disease worse.